Top Orange County Federal Crime Attorney On Your Side

 - Have you been convicted of a federal crime before?
 What is your criminal history?

 - Were you able to help federal investigators in the course of their investigation and to what degree?

 These are just a few of the potential point factors that may come into play during your trial.
 With that understood, what makes these points so critical?
 During the sentencing phase, the judge overseeing your case will weigh your point score, and then determine your sentence.
 The greater the score, the more severe the punishment.
 Understanding this and hiring a skilled OC federal criminal defense attorney will go a long way in helping your case.

-Law Office of Michael L. Guisti has practiced law at the U.S. District Courts located throughout Orange County for nearly two decades.
+Law Office of Michael L. Guisti has practiced law at the U.S. District Courts located throughout Orange County since 1999.
 This kind of understanding and awareness of local courts can make an enormous difference when it comes to your case.